-- arranging and managing examinations under the Proceeds of Crime Act 2002 (Proceeds of Crime Act)
+- arranging and managing examinations under the Proceeds of Crime Act 2002

 - managing enquiries, complaints and freedom of information and privacy requests

-However, we also collect information from other persons where this is required or authorised under the AAT Act and the Proceeds of Crime Act, or it is otherwise unreasonable or impracticable to collect it only from the individual concerned.
+However, we also collect information from other persons where this is required or authorised under the AAT Act, the Migration Act or another Australian law, or it is unreasonable or impracticable to collect it from you.

 Use and disclosure

 We use and disclose personal information for the purpose for which it was collected and will only use or disclose information for another purpose where this is permitted under the Privacy Act.

 - it is required or authorised by or under an Australian law or a court/tribunal order

 - it is necessary to lessen or prevent a serious threat to somebody's life, health or safety, or to public safety